arecker/cookbook/recipes/thanksgiving/turkey-stock.md

 **Optional/Alternatives**

-- drumsticks work well for the white stock
+- drumsticks work well too.
+For white stock, just boil them whole.
+For brown stock, use a knife to remove portions of meat to sear and roast the bones in the oven
 - if you can't find enough turkey parts at the store, you can substitute chicken as well

 ## Procedure